rohan-kekatpure/rohan-kekatpure.github.io/_posts/2024-08-10-getting-started-with-esp8266-arduino.md

 Other board families can be managed similarly by adding their URLs to the board manager URLs (separated by commas) and installing the right board from the family.

+### Connect to the board

+Connect the board to the computer using the USB cable.
+After a few seconds ,the board should appear in the drop-down list of serial devices. [image].

+### Run the LED blink code

+As mentioned above, Arduino IDE comes with many examples for all supported board types.
+Select the blink example and press the Play button.
+This will upload the code to the ESP and blink the builtin LED.

+This completes the installation and the testing of ESP8266 using the Arduino IDE.
+You can clearly see that the setup and use is much easier compared to the steps we followed for MicroPython.